Van Jacobson

-Van Jacobson (born 1950) is an American computer scientist, renowned for his work on TCP/IP network performance and scaling.
+Van Jacobson is an American computer scientist, renowned for his work on TCP/IP network performance and scaling.
 He is one of the primary contributors to the TCP/IP protocol stack—the technological foundation of today’s Internet.
 Since 2013, Jacobson is an adjunct professor at the University of California, Los Angeles (UCLA) working on Named Data Networking.

 Early life and education

 Jacobson studied Modern Poetry, Physics, and Mathematics and received an M.S. in physics and a B.S. in mathematics from the University of Arizona.
 He did graduate work at Lawrence Berkeley Laboratory.

 Career

 His work redesigning TCP/IP's congestion control algorithms (Jacobson's algorithm) to better handle congestion is said to have saved the Internet from collapsing in the late 1980s and early 1990s.
 He is also known for the TCP/IP Header Compression protocol described in RFC 1144: Compressing TCP/IP Headers for Low-Speed Serial Links, popularly known as Van Jacobson TCP/IP Header Compression.

 He is the co-author of several widely used network diagnostic tools, including traceroute, tcpdump, and pathchar.
 He was a leader in the development of the multicast backbone (MBone) and the multimedia tools vic, vat, and wb.

 Jacobson worked at the Lawrence Berkeley Laboratory from 1974 to 1998 as a Research scientist in the Real-time Controls Group and later group leader for the Network Research Group.
 He was Chief Scientist at Cisco Systems from 1998 to 2000.
 In 2000 he became Chief Scientist for Packet Design, Inc. and in 2002 for a spin-off, Precision I/O. He joined PARC as a research fellow in August 2006.